qlik-oss/core-website/docs/services/qix-engine/script_syntax/date_and_time_functions.md

 </tr>
 <tr>
 <td><b>reference_day</b><td><p>If you don't specify reference_day, the value of variable <b>ReferenceDay</b> will be
 used to define which day in January to set as reference day to define week 1.
-By default, Qlik Sense functions use 4 as the reference day.
+By default, functions use 4 as the reference day.
 This means that week 1 must contain January 4, or put differently, that week 1 must always have at least 4 days in January.</p>
 <p>The following values can be used to set a different reference day:</p>